 It’s also important to understand how earning income in retirement can impact your Social Security benefits.
 If you have reached full retirement age (66 or 67) your benefits will not be penalized regardless of how much you earn.
 However, your benefits could be reduced if you haven’t reached full retirement age and you earn more than a certain amount.

 In 2023, your benefits will be reduced by $1 for every $2 you earn above $21,240 (which is up from $19,560 in 2022).
 Your benefits will be reduced by $1 for every $3 you earn above $56,520 (up from $51,960 in 2022), assuming you reach your full retirement age in 2023.

 There’s no secret formula for retiring at 62 and living a comfortable lifestyle.
-It all comes down to saving consistently and planning thoroughly beforehand to ensure that you’ll have enough money.
+It all comes down to saving consistently and planning thoroughly beforehand to ensure that you’ll have enough money to last the rest of your life.
 Social Security is just one part of the picture, but it’s an important one.
-Weighing the pros and cons of taking Social Security at age 62 can help you decide if it’s the right move.
+Weighing the pros and cons of taking Social Security at age 62 can help you decide if you can afford to retire.
 You also need to draw up a retirement budget, something you can use this free calculator to do.

 - Consider talking to a financial advisor about whether you’re financially prepared to retire at age 62.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.